khudgins/documentation/agent/linux/terminate.rst

 PERMISSIONS
 ~~~~~~~~~~~

-It is launched by the enStratus user.
+Launched by the enStratus user.
 It needs sudo authority for creating the user.

 OVERRIDES